kcarlton55/flashcardz/README.md

 use.

 To install python, download the program from its home site, [python.org](https://www.python.org/).
 Then install it.
-Please download the latest version of python, 3.8 or later.
+Download version 3.8 or later.

 To install flashcardz.py, open a Window's command prompt (references:
 1. [youtube video](https://www.youtube.com/watch?v=uE9WgNr3OjM),